 Once you’ve determined the type of references you need, share this information with the candidate, and ask them to identify the people that best match your criteria.
 Request that they provide a name, job title, their relationship, email and phone number for each reference.
 Also, tell the candidate to inform the reference that your hiring team intends to contact them.
 That way the reference has time to prepare and isn’t caught off guard when you contact them.

-When you do reach out to ask reference check questions, inform the reference of whom you are calling about and what you hope to get out of the conversation.
+When you reach out to a reference, identify whom you are calling about and what you hope to get out of the conversation.
 This helps the reference tailor their answers to highlight the qualities you want to hear about the candidate.

 Introductory Reference Check Questions